EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - Attach the toolhead you want to break in to the shuttle, home all axiis, and QGL.
 - Move the toolhead to the center of your bed.
 - Run the command PROBE_CALIBRATE SAMPLES=n where n = the number of Z axis probes you'd like to do.
 As you've already homed on Z successfully by this point, we know the probe is working, so we now want to run it up to as many as 500 probing samples to wear down contact surfaces into smooth operation.
 For example, PROBE_CALIBRATE SAMPLES=500 will probe the Z axis 500 times.
 - Upon completion, run PROBE_CALIBRATE SAMPLES=25 and review the variance results that are reported in the console.
-You want the variance to be at an absolute maximum 0.025mm (the absolute minimum recommended for Klipper), but using the methods described here, I have achieved a variance as low as 0.00028mm.
+You want the variance to be at an absolute maximum 0.025mm (the biggest variance recommended for Klipper), but using the methods described here, I have achieved a variance as low as 0.00028mm.
 When you achieve good results, edit your QGL macro in printer.cfg to the recommended 0.00750mm tolerance.

 # Nozzle Offsets - Probe-to-Nozzle and Gcode